 California holds dog owners responsible for the actions of their dogs.
-When someone decides to take on the responsibility of owning a domesticated animal like a dog, the individual also is also responsible for raising, training, and supervising that animal.
-If the animal exhibits aggressive behavior, it is the responsibility of the dog owner to correct that behavior or restrain the dog to prevent any biting incidents or dog attacks.
+When someone decides to own a domesticated animal like a dog, the individual is also responsible for raising, training, and supervising that animal.
+If the animal exhibits aggressive behavior, it is the dog owner's responsibility to correct that behavior or restrain the dog to prevent any biting incidents or dog attacks.

-If you were injured in a dog attack, you may have legal recourse against the dog owner.
-I have worked with Elk Grove dog injury victims for more than 33 years and have grown acutely familiar with California dog bite laws, Sacramento County courtroom procedures and practices, and the mechanics of proving and arguing a dog bite case.
+If you were injured in a dog attack, you might have legal recourse against the dog owner.
+We have worked with Elk Grove dog injury victims since 1982.
+We have grown acutely familiar with California dog bite laws, Sacramento County courtroom procedures and practices, and the mechanics of proving and arguing a dog bite case.

 California is a strict liability dog attack state.
 This legal doctrine provides maximum protection for victims of dog bite injuries.
 The California statute provides that if a dog causes injury to a person, the owner of that dog shall be responsible for the ensuing damages.
 Knowledge of the attack, awareness of any past aggressive behavior, or any other knowledge or intent is not required on behalf of the owner to prove a dog bite case.

 Dog bite injuries are not limited to simple bite marks.
-Many dogs, especially more aggressive breeds, are incredibly strong and have the ability to inflict serious physical damage.
+Many dogs, especially more aggressive breeds, are powerful and have the ability to inflict serious physical damage.
 Common dog bite injuries we see include:

 - Internal bleeding